augustorosa/cortex-snowflake-account-security-agent/README.md

 - Cross-region data transfers
 - Daily billable credit reconciliation

-### 🤖 **Three AI Agents**
+### 🤖 **AI Agents**

-1. **Generalist Agent** - Comprehensive cross-domain analysis
+#### ⭐ **Generalist Agent** (Recommended - Deploy This)
-   - Best for: Overall health checks, complex correlations
+The **comprehensive all-in-one solution** that monitors everything:
+- ✅ Security + Cost + Performance + Governance + Operations
+- ✅ 24 ACCOUNT_USAGE tables covering all monitoring domains
+- ✅ 94 pre-built metrics across all areas
-   - Example: *"Show users with high costs AND failed logins"*
+- ✅ Cross-domain analysis (e.g., "users with high costs AND failed logins")
+- ✅ Perfect for: Overall health checks, complex correlations, complete visibility

+**This is the agent you want!** It includes everything the specialists have, plus the ability to correlate across domains.

+#### 🔧 **Specialist Agents** (Optional - For Focused Workflows)
+If you prefer focused, single-domain agents:

-2. **Cost/Performance Agent** - Fast, focused queries
+1. **Cost/Performance Agent** - Fast, focused cost/performance queries only
-   - Best for: Quick cost checks, performance analysis
-   - Example: *"What are my most expensive queries?"*

-3. **Security Agent** - Dedicated security monitoring
+2. **Security Agent** - Dedicated security monitoring only

-   - Best for: Security audits, compliance checks
-   - Example: *"What's my MFA adoption rate?"*
+**Note:** Specialists are subsets of the Generalist.
+Deploy them only if you want separate focused tools for specific teams.

 ---